 organs after transplant operations

-levothyroxine, used to treat an underactive
+levothyroxine, used to treat an underactive thyroid

-Taking Ferrous gluconate with food and drink
+Ferranate with food and drink

-The absorption of Ferrous gluconate may be
+The absorption of Ferranate may be reduced if taken

-Follow the advice of your doctor or dietician when taking Ferranate with any
+your doctor or dietician when taking Ferranate with any

 of the food or drink listed.

 Pregnancy and breast-feeding

 If you are pregnant, think you might be pregnant or you

 pharmacist and take advice before taking this

 Driving and using machines

 This medicine is not known to affect your ability to drive

 or use machines.

 This medicine contains sucrose (a type of sugar).
 If

 contact your doctor or pharmacist before taking

-This medicine also contains azorubine
+This medicine also contains azorubine carmoisine

 (E122), which may cause allergic reactions.

-3. HOW TO TAKE FERROUS GLUCONATE
+3. HOW TO TAKE FERRANATE

 Taking this medicine

-Swallow the tablets whole with a glass of water.
+Swallow the tablets whole with a glass of water

-Typical starting doses are:
+The recommended doses are:

-For treatment of anaemia: 4 - 6 tablets (1200 1800 mg) a day in divided doses
+For treatment of anaemia: 4 - 6 tablets (1200 - 1800

-For prevention of anaemia: 2 tablets (600 mg)
+For prevention of anaemia: 2 tablets (600 mg) a day.

 Children (6-12 years)

 For treatment of anaemia: 3 tablets (900 mg) a day in

 For prevention of anaemia: your child may be given

-given 1 - 2 tablets (300 - 600 mg) a day.
-Follow
+1 - 2 tablets (300 - 600 mg) a day.
+Follow the advice of

-the advice of your doctor or pharmacist.
+your doctor or pharmacist.